jaapo/netpro-project/doc/desc/protocols.md

 #### Outline

 When client process is started, it creates a TCP connection to the file server port xxxxx and sends the **handshake** message.
 Server registers the client and sends a response.
+Response contains a port number for data transfer.
 Client issues commands to the server using the same initial TCP connection.
-If command requires file data transmission, a separate connection is opened for the purpose.
-Server's control message includes a request to open this new connection.
-Client should then accept servers connection to port xxxxx2 and receive data described by the control message.
+If command requires file data transmission, the data connection is used for the purpose.
 When client exits, it closes the connection by sending a **quit** message to the server.
 Server acknowledges this.

 #### Message format